stackrox/kube-linter/README.md

 ### Example

 Consider the following sample pod specification file `pod.yaml`.
-This file has two production readiness issues and one security issue:
+This file has one security issue:

 **Security Issue:**
 1. The container in this pod is not running as a read only file system, which could allow it to write to the root filesystem.

-**Production readiness:**
-1. The container's CPU limits are not set, which could allow it to consume excessive CPU.
-1. The container's memory limits are not set, which could allow it to consume excessive memory

    ```yaml
    apiVersion: v1